bluemelodia/Lists/README.md

 Add Gift

-- The Add Gift form allows users to record a gift that was previously given to a recipient.
+- The Add Gift form allows users to record a gift that was previously given to a recipient, or track future gifts they plan to give.
 Only recipients that were added through the Add Recipient form will appear on the recipients drop-down.
-- The user can specify additional information about the gift, such as the occasion, and the year it was gifted.
+- The user can specify additional information about the gift, such as the occasion and the year it was gifted.
 - The user can optionally upload an image of the gift and provide a description of the gift.

 Add Meeting